What are the Symptoms of Adrenal Tumors and Adrenal Masses?If you have an adrenal tumor, the symptoms and signs may include:

 - Insomnia or sleep disturbances

-- Excess fat in the upper back, shoulders, and the neck (called buffalo hump)
+- Excess fat in the upper back, shoulders and neck (called buffalo hump)

 - Thin, easily bruising skin

-- Stretch marks, often purple-red on the lower abdomen, thighs, and breast
+- Stretch marks (often purple-red on the lower abdomen, thighs, and breasts)

 - Weight gain or loss